ZephyrRyan/ZephyrRyan.github.io/_posts/2023-11-01-Cryptopals Challenge 1.md

 So go ahead and make that happen.
 You'll need to use this code for the rest of the exercises.

 > Always operate on raw bytes, never on encoded strings.
-Only use hex and base 64 for pretty-printing.{: .prompt-tip }
+Only use hex and base 64 for pretty-printing.
+> {: .prompt-tip }

 ![题目.png](https://note-for-zephyrryan.oss-cn-beijing.aliyuncs.com/obsidian_picture/QQ%E6%88%AA%E5%9B%BE20231107223925.png)